anezami/azuredev-40bd/README.md

 python run_agent.py --prompt "What is the current weather in San Diego?"
 ```

+## Configuration

+The application uses environment variables stored in a `.env` file for configuration.
+The key variables include:

+- `AZURE_EXISTING_AGENT_ID`: The ID of your Azure AI Foundry agent
+- `AI_PROJECT_CONNECTION_STRING`: Connection string to your Azure AI project in the format:
+  `region.api.azureml.ms;subscription_id;resource_group;workspace_name`
+- `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID
+- `AZURE_ENV_NAME`: The name of your Azure environment

+These settings are required for the script to connect to the correct Azure resources and interact with your specific AI agent.

 ## Troubleshooting

 If you encounter authentication issues:
 - Ensure you're logged into your Azure account
 - Verify that you have access to the Azure AI Foundry project
+- Check that the values in your `.env` file are correct

 If responses aren't appearing:
 - Try using the `--debug` flag to see the raw message structure
-- Check that the agent ID in the script is correct
+- Check that the agent ID in the `.env` file is correct

 ## License